 Below are a few high-level differences between PPC and SEO professionals:

 - PPC requires experience with bidding on keywords, managing budgets, writing short ad copy, and analyzing a unique set of performance metrics.

 - SEO professionals need to have a grasp of how Google’s search algorithm works.
 This means they need to have a tech-savvy, analytical, and creative mindset all at once.

-We’re only scratching the surface when you compare SEO and PPC.
+We’re only scratching the surface when you compare SEO vs PPC.

-If you’re looking for me to definitively declare which is better for your business, I have to disappoint you.
+If you’re looking for someone to definitively declare which is better for your business, we have to disappoint you.

 Both approaches have unique strengths and require leveraging experienced professionals.

 When combined, SEO and PPC can complement each other quite a bit.

 We’re going to let you in on a secret.